-4.4.
-Fitness Measure
+4.4 FITNESS MEASURE

 Genetic programming is a probabilistic algorithm that searches the space of compositions of the available functions and terminals under the guidance of a fitness measure.
 In order to evaluate the fitness of an individual program tree in the population, the program tree is converted into a directed graph representing the network.
 The result-producing branches are executed from left to right.
 The functions in a particular result-producing branch are executed in a depth-first manner.
 One reactor (representing the concentration of the substances participating in the reaction) is inserted into the network for each chemical reaction function that is encountered in a branch.
-The reactor is labeled with the reaction's enzyme and velocity.
+The reactor is labeled with the reaction's enzyme and rate.
 A directed line entering the reactor is added for each of the reaction's one or two substrate(s).
 A directed line leaving the reactor is added for each of the reaction's one or two product(s).
-The first product of a reaction is selected whenever a FIRST function is encountered in a branch.
-The second product of a reaction is selected whenever a SECOND function is encountered in a branch.
+The reaction's first product is selected whenever a FIRST function is encountered in a branch.
+The reaction's second product is selected whenever a SECOND function is encountered in a branch.

-After the network is constructed, the pathway is converted into an electrical circuit.
-A SPICE netlist is then constructed to represent the electrical circuit.
-We provide SPICE with subcircuit definitions to implement all the Chemical reaction equations.
-This SPICE netlist is wrapped inside an appropriate set of SPICE commands to carry out analysis in the time domain (described below).
-The electrical circuit is then simulated using our modified version of the original 217,000-line SPICE3 simulator (Quarles, Newton, Pederson, and Sangiovanni-Vincentelli 1994).
-We have embedded our modified version of SPICE as a submodule within our genetic programming system.
+After the network of chemical reactions is constructed, its behavior in the time-domain must be ascertained.
+Our approach is to convert the network into an electrical circuit.
+A SPICE netlist is constructed to represent the circuit.
+We provide SPICE with subcircuit definitions to implement the chemical reaction equations.
+The SPICE netlist is wrapped inside an appropriate set of SPICE commands and the circuit is simulated using our modified version of the original 217,000-line SPICE3 simulator (Quarles, Newton, Pederson, and Sangiovanni-Vincentelli 1994).
+We have embedded SPICE as a submodule within our genetic programming system.

 Each individual chemical reaction network is exposed to nine time-domain signals (table 2) representing the time-varying concentrations of four enzymes (EC2.7.1.30, EC3.1.3.21, EC3.1.1.23, and EC3.1.1.3) over 30 half-second time steps.
+There are 270 fitness cases (9 test cases, each consisting of 30 time steps).
+Each of these time series patterns has been structured so as to vary the concentrations between 0 and 2.0 in a pattern to which a living cell might conceivably be exposed.
+None are extreme.
+Each of the nine test cases is constructed by choosing four different time series from a set of six time series as the concentration for the four enzymes.
+For example, the slope-up time series starts at a concentration of 0.5 at time step 0 and increases linearly to a concentration of 1.75 at time step 30.